p1xelHer0/advent-of-ocaml/PROBLEM.md

 The issue now become that the `runtest` alias runs ALL the tests of the project, not just the test for `day_01`.
-So if I user leaves Day 1 of Advent of Code uncomlpete and move on to day 2 they'd have to clean up the file before moving on.
+So if I user leaves Day 1 of Advent of Code uncompleted and move on to day 2 they'd have to clean up the file before moving on.
 That's not good!

 I have not been able to pass parameters to the `runtest` alias when using the